 6.x.1 Description

 In the following solution, the network assists the Remote UE to select which UE-to-Network Relay amongst multiple UE-to-Network Relays being in discovery range of the Remote UE, is best suited to serve the Remote UE.
 This is helpful because the Remote UE typically does not have all the necessary information to select the UE-to-Network relay that is most suitable to perform the relay service that it desires.
 For example, one of the discovered UE-to-Network relays may already be serving multiple sidelink connections e.g. serving as relay to other Remote UEs.
 This may lead to performance issues given that the sidelink resources may need to be shared/divided amongst the various remote UEs, whilst perhaps another discovered UE-to-Network relay is not serving any sidelink communication.
+Similarly, in case a relay UE is already serving multiple Remote UEs, its uplink/downlink resources over Uu would need to be shared/divided amongst the traffic of various Remote UEs.
+Also this may lead to performance issues, whilst perhaps another discovered UE-to-Network relay is not serving any Remote UEs, and can be given sufficient uplink/downlink resources to guarantee a required QoS.
 Also, a discovered UE-to-Network relays may not be able to meet the necessary latency requirements for e.g. URLLC communication, if the UE-to-Network relay has limited capabilities, or is e.g. currently involved in a heavy gaming session requiring a lot of UL/DL communication, whereas another UE-to-Network relay may be “inactive”.

 Since the Remote UE does not have all the necessary information for selecting the best UE-to-Network relay amongst multiple discovered UE-to-Network relays, it may only find out after connecting to the UE-to-Network relay that the UE-to-Network fails to meet its desired performance and/or other requirements.
 This may lead to a possibly lengthy trial-and-error process.